Quickstart: Azure Key Vault certificate client library for Python

 Prerequisites

-This quickstart assumes you are running Azure CLI in a Linux terminal window.
+This quickstart assumes you're running Azure CLI or Azure PowerShell in a Linux terminal window.

 Set up your local environment

-This quickstart is using Azure Identity library with Azure CLI to authenticate user to Azure Services.
-Developers can also use Visual Studio or Visual Studio Code to authenticate their calls, for more information, see Authenticate the client with Azure Identity client library
+This quickstart uses the Azure Identity library with Azure CLI or Azure PowerShell to authenticate the user to Azure services.
+Developers can also use Visual Studio or Visual Studio Code to authenticate their calls.
+For more information, see Authenticate the client with Azure Identity client library.

 Sign in to Azure